sjiaire/cr-site-natacha/content/rental_houses/rustic-kiyovu.md

 Stay in this inviting 4-bedroom furnished house located in the leafy area of Kiyovu nearby Park Inn Hotel.
 Kiyovu is a chic area with several shops, restaurants and schools in walking distance from the city center.

 This rustic residence is spacious and airy.
-It has a bright lounge, a pleasant kitchen with a washer, a storage room, 4 beautiful bedrooms including an en suite with a bathtub and a bathroom.
+It has a bright lounge, a pleasant kitchen with a washer, a storage room, 4 beautiful bedrooms including an en suite with a bathtub and a shower.
 In addition, high speed internet is available.

 Outdoor, there is a large terrace, a flowery garden, parking space, a garage and staff quarters.

-This unit can be rented unfurnished at USD 1,500
+This unit can be rented unfurnished at USD 1,500.

 It is a peaceful home!

 - - -